New server action factory is out! 🎉

-import { createSafeRouteHandler } from '@sugardarius/anzen'
+import { createSafeServerAction } from '@sugardarius/anzen'

 import { auth } from '~/lib/auth'

-export const POST = createSafeRouteHandler(
+export const createThread = createSafeServerAction(

 {

-authorize: async ({ req }) => {
+authorize: async ({ input }) => {

-const session = await auth.getSession(req)
+const session = await auth()

-if (!session) {
+if (!session.user) {

 }